PrEP/nPEP

 If you answered yes to any of these questions, go to a hospital emergency department right away or one of the Houston Health Department health centers.

-The Houston Health Department offers PrEP and nPEP services at its four health centers.
+The Houston Health Department offers PrEP and nPEP services at its three health centers.